Flight-Free-UK/flight_free_uk_website/source/posts/top-ten-destinations-for-uk-holidays-out-of-the-way.html.markdown

 This enchanting archipelago off the toe of Cornwall is formed of five inhabited islands in addition to countless uninhabited ones, some of which remain completely undisturbed.
 Hop around each island on a “tripper” [boat](https://www.visitislesofscilly.com/explore/island-hopping), take a swim in the refreshing waters (don’t forget your [wetsuit](https://www.seatemperature.org/europe/united-kingdom/isles-of-scilly-july.htm)!), or [snorkel with the seals](https://www.visitislesofscilly.com/experience/things-to-do/scilly-seal-snorkelling-p1148703) to truly experience this English paradise.

 Each island offers a unique experience, but the Isles are well known for their creative communities, sweeping sea views, ancient architecture and fascinating wildlife.
-We've got to mention the [beaches](https://www.visitislesofscilly.com/explore/beaches) - with turquoise shallow waters, palm trees and pale, fine sand - there’s no need to go further afield.
+We've got to mention the [beaches](https://www.visitislesofscilly.com/explore/beaches) - with turquoise shallow waters, palm trees and pale, fine sand, there’s no need to go further afield.
 Scilly’s beaches are gorgeous enough to rival any in the world, and there are more than 35 across the archipelago.
 Head to Great Bay on St Martin’s (voted best beach in the UK) for swimming, Porth Loo Beach on St Mary’s for rock pooling, or Gimble Porth on Tresco for a beach all to yourself.

 Travelling to the Isles flight-free is easy and a perfect way to view the Cornish coastline: take the train to Penzance then the ferry to St Mary's, the largest island of the group.